carbonaut/boilerplate-api-laravel/README.md

   - Token lifespan was reduced (see `app\Providers\AuthServiceProvider.php`).
 You can either implement the refresh logic on your application or increase the token lifespan;
 - [Rollbar](https://docs.rollbar.com/docs/laravel) integration for error tracking
 - [Swagger](https://swagger.io) (OpenAPI 3.0) for API documentation
+  - The documentation is available on the `api.` subdomain of your application;
+  - The documentation is disabled when the application is running in production (see `routes\api.php`);
+  - Keep the documentation up-to-date on `resources\api\documentation.yaml`
 - [Laravel Translatable](https://github.com/spatie/laravel-translatable) for multi-language support;
 - Password Reset and Email Verification flows built in
 - CI and CD flows for GitHub Actions